 The makeup of the shoe is responsive EVA/rubber.
 A compound that gives plenty of cushioning and support to all pressure points.
 The shoe comes in white/silver or black which will go well with almost all trends.

 The heel cup on the shoe is deep and wide.
 This offers maximum support and provides sufficient shock absorption.
-The closed-cell foam serve to support and cushion the foot for increased and longer lasting comfort.
+The closed-cell foam serves to support and cushion the foot for increased and long lasting comfort.

 Another plus on the shoe is the great look and very affordable pricing.
 Oh and it is a great fit for all sizes of feet, both wide and narrow.